 At the UNG, the basic mechanism for quality monitoring, assessment and assurance, developing quality culture and perfecting the procedures and strategies for quality assurance as well as continuous quality improvement is self-evaluation.
 UNG conducts self-evaluation according to a uniform methodology in all teaching units of UNG and the University as a whole on an annual basis.
 As part of the self-evaluation, it analyses its overall activities and achievements and proposes measures for further development.
 At the UNG Schools, self-evaluation on quality assurance of study programmes is carried out on an annual basis.
+Evaluation of research work is carried out on a University-wide basis.
 It covers all UNG research units (UNG laboratories and centres).